graphql/graphql-spec/spec/Section 3 -- Type System.md

 the schema.

-GraphQL implementations that support the type system definition language should provide the `@specified` directive if representing custom scalar definitions.
+GraphQL implementations that support the type system definition language should provide the `@specifiedBy` directive if representing custom scalar definitions.

 **Custom Directives**